 - Stylus (Arbitrum): Rust-based smart contracts on Ethereum L2.

-The challenge is that each language has different vulnerability classes.
+Each language has different vulnerability classes.
 Reentrancy looks different in Rust than in Solidity.
 Access control patterns vary by chain.
-Security tools need to understand these differences, not just apply Solidity rules to everything.
+Security tools need to understand these differences rather than applying Solidity rules everywhere.

 What We're Building Next

-Transparency about direction matters, especially after MythX showed what happens when a tool disappears without warning.
-Here's what's actively in progress at ContractScan:
+Transparency about direction matters — especially after MythX showed what happens when a tool disappears without warning:

 |---|---|---|